 The Fix and Flip World Right Now – The What, the How, and the Why

-Definition of a Flip.
+Definition of a Fix and Flip.
 A home sale is considered a flip if it is sold twice within a 12 month period.
 Using that definition, home flips reached their highest rate in ten years in 2016.

-National and Regional Flip Numbers.
+National and Regional Home Flip Numbers.
 The national average of flipped houses was 6.1%.
 Las Vegas had the highest rate of flips with 10.5%.
 They were also the leader in 2015 with 9.6%.
-Detroit and Chicago saw the highest rate of increase, and the city with the lowest rate of flips was Wichita, KS.
+Detroit and Chicago saw the highest rate of increase, and the city with the lowest rate of flips was Wichita, Kansas.

-Types of Flips.
+Types of Home Flips.
 Flips in 2016 generally involved more actual improvements than previous years.
 What does that mean?
 Flips fall into two general categories: value-added and speculative.

 Speculative Flips.
 When a buyer buys an undervalued property (often at foreclosure, auction or private sale), then sits and waits until the local market goes up, then sells without putting any substantive work into it.

-Home Values Rising: According to RealtyTrac End of Year Report, the national median home price was up across the nation with some double digit increases and some record prices.
+Home Values Rising.
+According to RealtyTrac End of Year Report, the national median home price was up across the nation with some double digit increases and some record prices.
 “Among 201 metropolitan areas with a population of at least 200,000, 89 metro areas (44%) reached an all-time home price peak in 2016.
 44% of housing markets reached a new all-time peak.”
 House flipping profits are closely linked with home sales prices, so this is generally great news for the flipping industry.

-Want to know the top DC Metro neighborhoods for flipping this year?
+Want to know the top DC Metro area neighborhoods for flipping this year?
 Check out our recent blog, It's Flipping 2017!
 5 Washington DC Hotspots to Watch This Year!